anairo98/openshift-training/docs/Session4.md

 1. Make this Endpoint of the *python-app* accessible from inside and outside the cluster (Create service and route).
 Depending on the names you gave, it should like similar to this:

+    !!! hint
+        You already have created the Deployment, a Service and a Route, which listens on Port 8080.
+        Now you should create a Service and a Route to the same Deployment but to the endpoint on port **8000**

     ![python-prometheus-accessible](images/session4/python_prometheus-accessible.png)

+> Now we can start to deploy the Prometheus server:

 2. Create a ConfigMap, which should be consumed from the Prometheus server (manifest file can be found under the **session4/prometheus/** folder in the GitHub)